From tariffs to artificial intelligence, one word best sums up 2025: disruption.

 What is the future of the United States’ role in the world?
 How can governments and businesses plan in the midst of constant change?
 How should allies and partners approach security challenges in 2025 and beyond?

-Join international experts across government, business and academia as they share their insights on the discussions happening in Washington, Canberra and Tokyo, and what they mean for US allies and partners around the world.
+These are the questions we tackled with international experts across government, business and academia at SISF 2025.
+They shared their insights on the discussions happening in Washington, Canberra and Tokyo, and what they meant for US allies and partners around the world.

 Dr Kurt Campbell